Home CRFID Charter

 • The Chair and Chair-Elect shall be appointed by the Vice President Technical Activities.

-• The Chair shall serve a two (2) year term.
+• Chair shall serve a two (2) year term.

 • The Chair-Elect shall become Chair following his/her one year term as Chair-Elect.